MicrosoftDocs/ai-builder/ai-builder-docs/form-processing-model-requirements.md

 - You can create up to 200 collections per model.

  > [!NOTE]
- > AI Builder doesn't currently support signatures as a type of form processing input data.
+ > Extracting signatures from documents is currently not supported.

 ## Optimization tips